andrewcheryl/portfolio-Semantic-Search-Engine/project_summary.md

 The raw page text and its category information should be written to a collection on a Mongo server running on a dedicated AWS instance.

-Data collected using Wiki Api
+Data to be collected using Wiki Api.

-## EDA
+## 1. EDA

 ### Explore structure of wiki data

 Wikipedia data structure...

-Category ( Xp , Xc)
+- Category ( Xp , Xc)
-    Pages
+    -  Pages
-    Categories( Xp , Xc)
+        - Categories( Xp , Xc)
-        Pages
+            - Pages
-        Categories (Xp,Xc)
+             - Categories (Xp,Xc)
           .....

 where  Xp = no. of pages , Xc = no. of subcategories

 * There is no maximium no. of levels.
-* Categories can belong to multiple catgories
+* Categories can belong to multiple categories
-* Subcatgories can exsist in multiple places within a category heirachy
+* Subcategories can exsist in multiple places within a category heirachy
 * Each page can be assigned to multiple categories/ subcategories

-* implication - large amount of duplication , extremely deep nesting of subcategories
+Implication - large amount of duplication , extremely deep nesting of subcategories possible

 Model Requirments:

 * Limit depth of search - default 2 levels of nested subcategories but allow this to be changed
-* remove duplication of subcategories before pulling pages
+* Remove duplication of subcategories before pulling pages
-* avoid duplication of pages
+* Avoid duplication of pages
-* assess no of pages before triggering load of articles and provide option to abort (this can easily be 10,000 pages with load times > an hour)
+* Assess no. of pages before triggering load of articles and provide option to abort (this can easily exceed 10,000 pages with load times > an hour)

 ### Explore page content